tehoro/ibf/README.md

 2. Click **Code → Download ZIP** (or run `git clone https://github.com/tehoro/ibf.git` if you use Git).
 3. Unzip or open the `ibf` folder somewhere easy to find (e.g., `Documents/IBF`).

-All instructions below assume you are inside that `ibf` directory.
+All instructions below assume you are inside that project directory (the folder you cloned/unzipped).

 ---